AOSSIE-Org/Agora-Android/docs/GSOC/2022/Amit.md

 ### Overview of the Application

 Android Application for Agora Web that uses Agora: An Electronic Voting Library implemented in Scala.
 This application uses Agora Web API as backend application.
 And its android version is written in KOTLIN.
+It allows for elections to be held by using multiple algorithms such as Oklahoma, RangeVoting, RankedPairs, Satisfaction Approval Voting, Smithset, Boarda etc.

 ### Goals